subhajitsarkar2001/Ensemble-Learning-ResNet-AlexNet/README.md

 For GPU execution, install a compatible CUDA-enabled environment for the respective deep learning frameworks.

 **How to Run**

-Prepare the rice leaf validation dataset.
+1)Prepare the rice leaf validation dataset.

-Arrange the validation images according to the documented class structure.
+2)Arrange the validation images according to the documented class structure.

-Place the trained AlexNet .keras model at the required location.
+3)Place the trained AlexNet .keras model at the required location.

-Place the trained ResNet-18 .pth model at the required location.
+4)Place the trained ResNet-18 .pth model at the required location.

-Open the Phase 2 notebook.
+5)Open the Phase 2 notebook.

-Update the dataset and model paths.
+6)Update the dataset and model paths.

-Run the notebook cells sequentially.
+7)Run the notebook cells sequentially.

-The notebook will:
+8)The notebook will:

 - evaluate AlexNet,